kapusta/pzgps/README.md

 # pzgps
 The goal of this project is to collect data from the a GPS unit and stream that data out to a web front end via a WebSocket.
-On the way, we'll learn how to do it in multiple UI frameworks.

 We'll use [NodeJS](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) and [node-gpsd](https://github.com/eelcocramer/node-gpsd) to read and process the data, make it available via  [ws](https://www.npmjs.com/package/ws), and render in the UI with the help of [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+That data, along with user defined information, can then be saved to a CouchDB database on the [#pizero](https://www.raspberrypi.org/products/pi-zero/).

 ## Pull Requests Accepted
 * If this info turns out to be useful to you, [please let me know](https://twitter.com/dankapusta)!